by Matt Slick

 The party was proceeding quite well.
 There were the usual gossips, complaints, jokes, and anecdotes.
 Mike tried to get Gale's phone number and failed for the seventeenth time.
 Susan had pictures of her three chocolate covered grandchildren.

-With all this commotion, Barney never noticed the man who accidentally mistook Barney's coat for his own, discovered the bottle, and emptied the entire contents into the punch bowl.
+With all this commotion, Barney never noticed the man who accidentally mistook Barney's coat for his own, discovered the bottle of Barrel's Bomb, and emptied the entire contents into the punch bowl.
+The bottle was not returned.
 If Barney would have discovered this mishap he would have left the party immediately, gone home, and played dumb the following Monday.
-But that was not the case and Barney couldn't quite understand why several people began to act rather strangely.
+But that was not the case and Barney couldn't quite understand why several people began to act rather strange.

 The oddities began with a certain young woman who had the uncontrollable urge to play the piano.
 This would have been fine if she knew how, but it became quickly evident to all that she did not.
 The place drew quiet while sour notes rang through the air.
 The second to succumb was an elderly lady who developed a sudden fondness for the porcelain cat displayed on the fireplace mantle.
 She began speaking to it and petting it, and with "Nice kitty, kitty," attempted to coax the object into her arms.

-An elderly man with a cane attempted to pierce a younger man as if in a sword fight.
+An elderly man with a cane attempted to pierce another as if in a sword fight.
 A Mrs. Bellows fancied herself an opera singer and joined the individual accosting the piano.
 Surprisingly, people began to enjoy the duo and some even tapped their feet to the cacophony.

 Barrel's Bomb was sloshing through the veins of everyone at the party.
 People began to encourage one another, daring each other to drink out of shoes, do hand stands and bird calls, to trade jackets, purses, and belts, and even dance in a long line while holding the waist of the person in front of them.
 It was an indecent scene to say the least.
 Within a half hour the punch had been well sampled and everyone was feeling...well, rather free.
 Except Barney.
 He didn't like punch.